mkandziora/PhylUp/how_to_start.md

 #### **4. Concatenate different single-gene PhylUp runs:**

-After the single-gene PhylUp runs were updated, the data can be combined, see for example `example_concat.py`.
+After the single-gene PhylUp runs were updated, the data can be combined using [phylogenetic concatenation](https://github.com/blubbundbla/phylogenetic_concatenation.git), see for example `example_concat.py`.

 #### **5. Navigating the output:**